Jordan-Stoddard/Sprint-Challenge-Node-Express/Review.md

 We learned how to use express.Router() to organize our API.
 We learned how to use express.json() to parse incoming requests with JSON payloads.

 ## What is Middleware?
-A piece of middleware is a function that gets called prior to the response coming back from the database.
+A piece of middleware is a function that gets called prior to the response handler function.

 ## What is a Resource?
 A resource can be any concern in your back end, this includes middleware, data from the database, etc.